'What are you doing?': Crucial NZ mistake could be defining moment of test match

 Had de Grandhomme's bat been inches forward and he would have avoided a first ball run-out.

-De Grandhomme didn't get another chance to make up for a forgetful day, leaving the field with an injury.
+De Grandhomme didn't get another chance to make up for a forgetful day, leaving the field with an injury which has ruled him out of the rest of the test.